Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/hasty-accusations/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="purple" %}}

+Pick which card set you want from the [website](https://pandaqi.com/hasty-accusations/).
+For your first games, just pick the base set.
+As you gain experience, consider introducing more and more advanced cards.

 Decide the number of suspects to use.
-It's recommended to use at least 5, and at least as many as the number of players.
+It's recommended to use at least 5 and more than the number of players.

 Then,
 * Place one row of **faceup** suspects on the table.
 (Below these cards, evidence piles will build during the game.)
-* Place the **loupe token** above the first.
+* Place the **loupe token** above a suspect in the middle of the row.
 * Shuffle the remaining suspects (that are in the game).
 Deal each player 1: this is their **secret suspect**.
 (Suspects that aren't dealt are discarded without looking.)
 * Create a deck of **playing cards**, shuffle, and deal each player 4.
+* Finally, create a row of 4 faceup cards next to the deck: **the market**.

+Let's start!

 @TODO: IMAGE EXAMPLE of this setup